therealchjones/mffer/docs/USAGE.md

 ## Introduction

 The mffer project develops software that creates and updates the [mffer webapp](https://mffer.org).
-It is not necessary to review any of this to [use the webapp](https://mffer.org).
+It is not necessary to read any of this to [use the webapp](https://mffer.org).

 The mffer tools obtain, extract, and analyze